braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards.md

 ## Prerequisites

-Before you can use Content Cards, you'll need to integrate the [Braze Android SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/android/sdk_integration/) into your app.
+Before you can use Braze Content Cards, you'll need to integrate the [Braze Android SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/android/sdk_integration/) into your app.
 However, no additional setup is required.

 ## Google fragments